AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 You may pass the list of entities you want to attack as a parameter to the activation.
 This would skip the process of getting targets.

 **Shorthand activation**: `Entity:executeAttack(action)`

+#### The `do` Interactors

+These are loosely speaking methods that affect one or more entities in the world.
+The ones we are concerned with here are the `do<Something>` interactors. `do<Something>` methods refer to applying the action on a previously unknown object.
+For example, the `doAttack` interactor calculates which entity is going to be targeted and calls `beAttacked` on those entities.

+The `apply<Something>` handlers added by this decorator just call these interactors.

 ### `Interacting`